-A single-breasted peak lapel jacket using a navy blue wool and cashmere fabric from Scabal and an amber elephant print lining from Bernstein & Banleys; Cotton cord trousers using a brown fabric from Holland & Sherry; with a five-button show-six waistcoat using a brown/ blue wool and cashmere fabric from Scabal and an iridescent amber-orange lining from Bernstein & Banleys; worn with a brown shell print shirt using a House fabric.
+A single-breasted peak lapel jacket using a navy blue wool and cashmere fabric from Scabal and an amber elephant print lining from Bernstein & Banleys; plain-fronted trousers using a brown cotton cord fabric from Holland & Sherry; with a five-button show-six waistcoat using a brown/ blue wool and cashmere fabric from Scabal and an iridescent amber-orange lining from Bernstein & Banleys; worn with a brown shell print shirt using a House fabric.

 The elephant design has proved popular in blue and the opportunity to use it again for this Look was welcome.
 Whilst being one of many that could be used with the jacket fabric, it has been selected over others as it is the best at pulling in the rust colour of the check and the amber colour in the micropattern of the waistcoat.